russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I enjoyed doing this and learn how to convert object to array by making the object property converted array using Object.key(object).

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 76: September 13, 2020 Sunday

+**Today's Progress**:   I code little and revised my code based on my mentor told me.
+I clean the code and remove unnecessary data.
+And fix the design and remove some elements.

+**Thoughts**:   I'm a little bit busy today in applying for a job and preparing requirements.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)